refraction-ray/iastu-hpc2-manual/users/basics/job-workflow.md

 ## submit jobs

 Before arranging your jobs on the cluster, you should first learn about hardware specs (CPU and memory info in particular) for each nodes to better utilize the computation resource.
-See hardware specs [here](../../aministrators/hardwares/README.md).
+See hardware specs [here](../../administrators/hardwares/README.md).

+In our cluster, we use SLURM as resource and job managers.
+Ideally, all jobs should be submitted via slurm.

 ## use slurm to submit jobs